MikaelMayer/Editor/CONTRIBUTING.md

 ### Publishing

-Before doing `npm publish`, make sure to
+Run `make update` to ensure that

+* The sketch-n-sketch's version is up-to-date
-1. `npm bundle.js` to bundle the server code into the executable.
+* `node bundle.js` is run to bundle the server code into the executable.
-2. `npm version patch` to patch Editor's version number
+* The version number is increased (via `npm version patch`)
+* The version is published to NPM's website
+* The same code is pushed to github

 ### Publishing locally for testing.